interfect/7drl2024/README.md

 Then you're ready to play *False Ghost*.

-I saw a (possibly aprcryphal) list of 7DRL game requirements that said that a game needed a minimal number of enemy types to participate.
+I saw a (possibly apocryphal) list of 7DRL game requirements that said that a game needed a minimal number of enemy types to participate.
 So I made this.
 This game has no enemy types, item types, or obstacle types in it.
 It invents them all as you play.